City-of-Helsinki/bestpractice/coding-standards.md

     *   Compare the concepts of coordinates (always `(x, y)`, `(x, y, z)` etc.) to a list of Django plugins.
         Coordinates never have different length, that would simply be a different data type, but different Django projects have different length of plugin lists even if *your* app's doesn't change.
+* Django database settings should have timeout to handle Kubernets services being down
+* check that imagemagick isn't used

 ## Frontend code standards

+Use yarn and webpack, not bower or grunt.
+Additional webpack modules need to go through architecture review.

+Do not include node\_modules in source.
+If you need to build something custom, build it properly so that any (sub)dependencies do not get locked.
+If you need to patch upstream versions, make PRs upstream and document the related PR to the repo so that the hacked version can be changed back to the official one later.

+For React, use Redux as the store, redux-actions and redux-promise, saga or thunk.
+Separate API HTTP calls to a separate module/file.

 ### React/JSX style guide

 We follow [Airbnb's style guide for React/JSX](https://github.com/airbnb/javascript/blob/master/react/README.md) with few exceptions which are listed below.
+Use eslint with airbnb style guide.

 The main difference between Helsinki and Airbnb style guides is in the file structure.